-The Portspoof program primary goal is to enhance OS security through a set of techniques that will slow down and keep your attackers out from staying low profile during their reconnaissance against your system(s).
+The Portspoof program primary goal is to enhance OS security through a set of new techniques:

-Portspoof can be also used as an 'Exploitation Framework Frontend', that turns your system into responsive and aggressive machine.
-In practice this means that your server will be able to exploit your attackers' tools and exploits in an automated manner.
-This approach is purely based on Active (Offensive) Defense concepts.
+Portspoof can be used as an 'Exploitation Framework Frontend', that turns your system into responsive and aggressive machine.
+In practice this usually means exploiting your attackers' tools and exploits.

 For full log details please visit https://github.com/drk1wi/portspoof